mesonbuild/meson/docs/markdown/Pkg-config-files.md

 ```

 This causes a file called `simple.pc` to be created and placed into the install directory during the install phase.

+More infromation on the pkg-config module and the parameters can be found on the [pkgconfig-module](http://mesonbuild.com/Pkgconfig-module.html) page.